 Intended learning outcomes

-- the ability to analyse the complex contributions of a developing source base, the changing political context, and evolving historical methodologies to our understanding of the Stalinist past;
+- analyse the complex contributions of a developing source base, the changing political context, and evolving historical methodologies to our understanding of the Stalinist past;

-- the ability to identify the complex factors driving changes in historical research, and
+- demonstrate the ability to identify the complex factors driving changes in historical research;

-- the skill to analyse historical debate and write about it in clear and precise language.
+- demonstrate the skill to analyse historical debate and write about it in clear and precise language.

 Students who complete this subject will develop their:

 - Critical and analytical skills (including argument identification and analysis);

 - Engagement (with real world ideas and problems).